How to Break in a New Mattress

 Switching bed styles.
 First time sleeping on memory foam?
 You will need to let your body adapt to the hugging sensation and pressure relief of memory foam.
 Vice-versa, swapping memory foam for an innerspring or hybrid bed means that you might begin to notice your partner’s movements again.

 Finally, Keep in Mind That Memory Foam Softens Over Time

 Fact: foams can soften up to 10% over time, especially in the first 30 to 90 days.
 If your mattress feels firm compared to what you tried at the store, remember that it will soften with use.
 The softening is normal and something you should expect.
 You might even consider the official “break in” period to be finished once the mattress has softened up to 10% in the first year of ownership.

 While it is common to love your mattress after the first night’s sleep, it is just as common not to find your mattress comfortable until a month or two into the purchase.
 Do not judge your new mattress on the first few nights of sleep!
 Instead, take the time to “break in” your new mattress.
 The necessary time to break in your mattress is well worth the wait when the outcome is years of consistent comfort.

 If your new Bed Boss mattress is still not working out after a few months, do not hesitate to get in touch.
-Contact our service team online, or give us a call at 423-681-1478.
+Contact our service team online.
 While we do not have the means to return mattresses at The Bed Boss, we have plenty of creative solutions tucked under our belts to help make sure our customers are sleeping comfortably.
 Visit our FAQ and warranty website pages for more information.

 For more reading on how to pick out the right mattress, check out these articles: